-Independent entities, statutory audit firms conduct statutory audits.
+Independent entities and statutory audit firms conduct statutory audits.
 They provide an extensive review of company accounting and accounting processes.
 This provides a fair and transparent view of the company’s financial situation.
 The government must direct a Dubai statutory audit firm to assist the company in assessing business records and providing inputs.
 Sometimes, the government may direct statutory audits to evaluate and examine business performance.

 The term Statutory indicates that statutory auditing must be done.
 A statute is a regulation, or law that has been enacted by an associated government.
 The Centre or the State may pass multilevel laws.
 A regulation can also be applied to any law that is set by the board of directors or management team of a company.

 Audits are the examination of records that are held by an agency or company, a government department, or an individual.
 This involves analyzing different financial records and other areas.
-A financial audit can include reports from a Dubai, UAE company regarding revenue, benefits, returns of investment, expenditures and other matters.
+A financial audit can include reports from a Dubai, UAE company regarding revenue, benefits, returns of investment, expenditures, and other matters.
 A variety of these elements can be used to determine a cumulative ratio.

-A financial audit‘s purpose is usually to determine if funds were properly managed and if all required records and filings are correct.
+A financial audit’s purpose is usually to determine if funds were properly managed and if all required records and filings are correct.
 A statutory audit does not necessarily indicate misconduct.
 It is a formality that helps discourage criminal acts, such as misappropriating money.
-A professional third-party regularly scrutinizes different documents.
+A professional third party regularly scrutinizes different documents.
 Similar principles apply to other audit forms.

 These are several documents that auditors need to conduct statutory audits: